onflow/flow-go/pkg/language/docs/language.md

 The preparer can use the signing account's `deploy` function to deploy the resource interface.
 This essentially stores the resource interface in the account storage so it can be used again.

-Once deployed, the resource interface is available in the account's `types` object, which is how we access storage.
+Once deployed, the resource interface is available in the account's `storage` object, which is how we access storage.

 When you deploy a resource or interface to your account, it is private by default, just like fields and functions within the resources.
 This is a second layer of access control that BPL adds on to ensure that certain interfaces and resources are not available to anyone.
+You can use the `publish` action to make certain subsets of your resources public.

 The `publish` operator is used to make the resource interface type publicly available.
 After a resource or interface is published, any account can import it into a transaction and use it to call the functions defined in the interface on the resource that implements that interface.